SupremeEagle/No_More_Fail-NMF/README.md

 # No More Fail [NMF]
-A better way to improve in Osu!
+A better way to improve on Osu!

 ![Image banner](https://user-images.githubusercontent.com/66701247/84575369-dbb0d200-adac-11ea-8366-52b0d910860d.PNG)